null

 For hundreds of years, women have designed products and services that have improved lives.
-And yet, we often find ourselves written out of the story of entrepreneurship.
+And yet, we often find ourselves written out of the story of innovation and entrepreneurship.
 And here’s the truth: when women-led ventures get funded, they generate higher returns on that investment.
-Because women design solutions that address the needs of huge portion of the population, and we take on challenges that have been long ignored.
+Because women design solutions that address the needs of a huge portion of the population, and we take on challenges that have been long ignored.

 Women can and do succeed as entrepreneurs.
 And we want girls to clearly see this path to success.